news & tips

 Put this list of fungal infections on your radar

-6. Cutaneous Candidiasis can involve almost any skin area of the body, but mostly occurs in warm, moist, creased areas such as the armpits and groin.
-Candida is the most common cause of nappy rash in infants.
+- Cutaneous Candidiasis can involve almost any skin area of the body, but mostly occurs in warm, moist, creased areas such as the armpits and groin.
 Candida is also common in people who are obese or have diabetes.
 Antibiotics, steroid therapy and chemotherapy increase the risk of cutaneous Candidiasis.
 Candida can also cause infections of the nails

-To learn more about compromised immunity and foot disease, go to Heel Pain Institute of America or Laurel Foot & Ankle Center or Northern Foot & Ankle Associates.
+To learn more about compromised immunity and foot disease, go to Heel Pain Institute of America and Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates.